 About

 The IDEA Centre is a high school co-op style program.
 Students earn 2 or 3 course credits upon successful completion.
-Students gather for 2 periods a day during the school semester, either in the morning or afternoon, with students from across the greater Saint John region.
+Students gather for 2 periods a day during the school semester in the afternoon or for 3 periods in the morning with students from schools across the greater Saint John region.
 Part of the unique IDEA Centre experience is for students to work closely with like-minded students from various schools.
 It is offered by New Brunswick's Anglophone South School District (ASD-S) in partnership with Kaleidoscope Social Impact and is located in uptown Saint John, New Brunswick.

 The IDEA Centre offers courses in: